 Where do trained pigs, parrots, housecats, dogs and a mini-donkey all perform together?
 The answer is at The Comedy Barn Theater® in Pigeon Forge.
 Anthony and Alena King and their trained “Comedy Critters” have joined the cast of The Comedy Barn®.
 They have performed on Animal Planet’s “Pet Star”, on “The Tonight Show” with Jay Leo, at theme parks, festivals, fairs, pet expos, conventions and corporate events across the country, in theaters in Branson, Mo., and with “The Comedy Pet Variety Show” in Lakeland, Fla., as well as with the Royal Hanneford Circus.

-Shows at 2 P.M. daily except for Friday and Sunday.
+Shows at 2 P.M. on Tuesdays, Thursdays and Saturdays.